Image

 Here are the first three:

-The LinkedIn link is an article a user shared on his account.
+The LinkedIn link is an article that a user shared on their account.
 While LinkedIn boasts a domain authority of 100, links from users don’t carry as much weight as “regular” publishers.
 What matters more with social network links is engagement (comments, likes, etc.).

 The MY 102.5 and Times Union links are considered a co-citation because they link to The Huffington Post article about our campaign.

-Co-citations are also a valuable part of a healthy backlink report because they show multiple publishers found your content important.
+Co-citations are also a valuable part of a healthy backlink report because they indicate that multiple publishers have found your content important.

 In addition to over 100 co-citations, our backlink report includes four nofollow links of varying domain authority.

-There’s actually a lot of hidden value in nofollow links.
+But there’s actually a lot of hidden value in nofollow links.
 When a top-tier site like Yahoo uses a nofollow link, other publishers can pick up the story and include a dofollow link to your site.
-Plus, getting in front of Yahoo’s audience is a great brand booster!
+Plus, getting in front of Yahoo’s audience is a great way to boost your brand!

-Speaking of brand recognition, this is the main perk to the last type of link in our backlink report: text attribution.
+Speaking of brand recognition, this is the main perk of the last type of link in our backlink report: text attribution.

 Here are a few from the report: